-Papua New Guinea Logistics.
-Planning a trip to PNG can seem rather daunting at first… You have heard and read about the great diving.
+Papua New Guinea Logistics – planning a trip to PNG can seem rather daunting at first… You have heard about the great diving to be had in the country.
 But you probably have also heard stories about the Raskol gangs and just how dangerous the place is too!

 The blunt truth is that PNG can be dangerous if you go to the wrong places in Port Morseby.
 But it’s highly unlikely that you are going to do that on a scuba diving trip.
 So the reality is that the danger is minimal and with a modicum of common sense you will be completely safe.